joey711/phyloseq-demo/phyloseq-demo.md

 ## Plotting an Annotated Phylogenetic Tree
+A useful display on a phylogenetic tree is to add points next to tips/leaves/OTUs to represent samples in which the OTU was observed.
+This is facillitated in [the phyloseq package](http://joey711.github.com/phyloseq/) through the `plot_tree` function, which produces a [ggplot](http://had.co.nz/ggplot2/)-based phylogenetic tree, and also allows several options for mapping color, shape, and size of these sample points to variables in the dataset.
+These point aesthetics can be mapped to sample data or to taxonomic data, depending on needs and which information needs to be reinforced in your graphic.

-Trying to plot too many taxa (tree tips) at once obscures meaning.
+Caution: Trying to plot too many taxa (tree tips) at once obscures meaning.
 Let's look at just the Chlamydiae phylum in the incldued `GlobalPatterns` dataset.
 Note that this also requires subsetting the `GlobalPatterns` dataset using the `subset_species` function, part of the "preprocessing" tools described in the following section.

 ```r
 data(GlobalPatterns)